For months, I’ve been posting before-and-after photos of Eagle Scout service projects.

 No matter what form it takes.

 Sometimes that’ll be a construction-based project, with a shiny plaque screwed on, that will last for decades.
-He’ll bring his own children there some day and tell them about the hours and hours of work put in there.
+The Eagle Scout will bring their own children there some day and tell them about the hours and hours of work put in there.

 Sometimes that’ll be a collection-based project that left behind no physical evidence but still changed lives for the better.